Ever wonder how to make Thai Chicken Curry? This easy tutorial will have you creating your favorite take-out recipes at home in no time!

 DOS AND DON’TS:

-- Try to avoid using fish sauce.
+Try to avoid using fish sauce.
 There’s really no substitute.
-If you are a first-timer, here’s the fish sauce I buy on the regular.
+If you are a first-timer, here’s the fish sauce I buy on a regular basis.

 FRUITS AND VEGETABLES TO TRY:

 Dense: Carrots, Broccoli, Bell Peppers, Cauliflower, Green Beans, Pumpkin, Potatoes